vagava/holbertonschool-low_level_programming/README.md

 - What is main

--How to print text using printf, puts and putchar
+- How to print text using printf, puts and putchar

 - How to get the size of a specific type using the unary operator sizeof